Monarch Butterflies Hold a ‘Torch’ for Tithonia

-- Deadhead every 2-3 days for a bounty of beautiful blooms
+- Deadhead every 2-3 days for a bounty of beautiful blooms.

 - Our largest Mexican Sunflower eclipsed 8 feet last year…grown in morning sun and partial afternoon shade.

-- Try ato boost initial plant growth
+- Try an all-purpose fertilizer to boost initial plant growth

 - Average water needs.
 Don’t overwater.